 The Japanese Program does not pre-approve for study abroad in Japan.
 On your return, we will work with you to ensure transfer of credits taken abroad and to place you back into our language classes.
 See the departmental procedures for transfer credit.

-If you can't make it all the way to Japan but want to interact with foreign students here in Williamsburg, The Keio University, College of William and Mary Cross-Cultural Collaboration program is a summer internship on campus with 40 Japanese students from Keio University.
+If you can't make it all the way to Japan but want to interact with foreign students here in Williamsburg, The Keio University, William & Mary Cross-Cultural Collaboration program is a summer internship on campus with 40 Japanese students from Keio University.